 Left-coast gamble: CARB forces tough yearend decision for many owner-operators

 Road rumors were the talk of the summer: On call-in shows, the CB and social media, truckers debated the likelihood of a further delay in the California Air Resources Board’s powertrain upgrade compliance requirements for small fleets and owner-operators.
-Owner-operators and fleets with three and fewer trucks registered with CARB had been granted a reprieve from compliance with rules to date requiring upgrades of truck with 1996-2004 model-year engines.
+Owner-operators and fleets with three and fewer trucks registered with CARB had been granted a reprieve from compliance with rules to date requiring upgrades of trucks with 1996-2004 model-year engines.
 That extension runs out at the end of the year, and 2005-06 engines now come into CARB’s upgrade mix.

 Analyzing CARB compliance choices: Running in California?
 Use our interactive tool to determine upgrade options for your 1996-2004 model year engine.
 Below, find a chart detailing some of the options as well.

 “We’ve heard rumblings that there are probably going to be extensions,” reader Donna Klaffky Pullan posted to Overdrive’s Facebook page in August.
 “What are you hearing?”

 Simply, further extensions are not in the offing, says CARB Public Information Officer Karen Caesar.
 Come Jan.
 1, she notes, “the first [particulate matter] filter is now required” for small fleets with 1996-2006 model-year equipment under the upgrade requirements of the agency’s Statewide Truck and Bus Rule.
 For owner-operators of trucks powered by 1996-2006 model-year engines, this means it’s compliance crunch time if you live in or are running into California on a regular basis.